ABM Industries Incorporated (ABM) CEO Scott Salmirs on Q2 2020 Results - Earnings Call Transcript

 Yeah, I'll take that.
 So, I just want to frame this whole conversation by – this is still really early on, right?
 And we did see great tag performance in Q2.
 And we believe there's an opportunity for it to continue into Q3 as offices reopen and the economy reemerges.

 Our longer-term goal, Sean, is to convert those tag work orders into permanent scope changes and hold that margin percentage, right?
 So, they are higher margin services.
 Because if you think about it, right, we have to train our people in virus protection, the equipment is more costly, the chemicals are more costly, so it justifies a higher margin.
-So, for us, the trick is going to be how do you convert these tag work orders to see them come down and become more permanent, and ultimately, shift our margin mix up on a permanent basis.
+So, for us, the trick is going to be how do you convert these tag work orders to see them come down and become more permanent, and ultimately, shift our margin mix up on a more permanent basis.

-So, I think the way we're looking at the phasing over the next six months plus is that, when offices reopen and people are coming back, they'll be – it sustain tag level.
+So, I think the way we're looking at the phasing over the next six months plus is that, when offices reopen and people are coming back, they'll be at sustained tag level.
 Because if you're a facility manager, here's the way you're thinking about the reopening.
-You're saying, I have to blitz the place as people come back and I don't have the time right now to think more forcefully, more prescriptively about how I'm going to reengineer the longer term scope.
+You're saying, I have to blitz the place as people come back and I don't have the time right now to think more thoughtfully, more prescriptively about how I'm going to reengineer the longer term scope.
 So, we think kind of phase one of the opening, you'll still see elevated tag levels, and kind of phase two, whenever that happens, 6 months from now, 12 months from now, you'll start seeing a drop off in tags and you're going to see the shift towards scope adjustments.

 So, that's the way we're thinking about it if that's helpful.